liou666/scakit/Readme.md

 ## Usage

-You can use either command, both commands provide the same functionality.
+You can use either command, oth commands provide the same functionality.

 ```bash
 scakit  # full name